“Our goals can only be achieved through the vehicle of a plan. There is no other route to success.” – Pablo Picasso

 Task management is an essential quality for every project manager.
 If you are not good at keeping your tasks organized, how can you expect your team to move the project forward?
-Just take a deep breath, do thorough planning.
+Just take a deep breath, and do thorough planning.
 Take a good look at your resources, communicate extensively with your team, and with effective task management, project success should definitely come easy.

 So, what do you think about these simple task management strategies?
 Did you try any of them?
-If so, tell us how it helped you stop procrastinating and perform more productively in our twitter handle @proofhub!
+If so, tell us how it helped you stop procrastinating and perform more productively on our Twitter handle @proofhub!